 Periodontal disease is characterized by inflammation or infection of the structures surrounding your teeth.
 Your gums, the roots of your teeth, and even the underlying bone all play a role.
 It starts with mild inflammation, which is described as gingivitis, but can progress to a distinct and severe form of periodontal disease called periodontitis.

 Healthy gums should be pale pink, firm, and tight around the tooth.
 Any alteration to this is a possible sign of early stages of periodontitis.
-Scheduling an appointment with your dentist can catch the disease early and reverse the symptoms.
+Scheduling an appointment with our top dental specialist can catch the disease early and reverse the symptoms.

 Even though periodontitis is advanced and severe periodontal disease, it takes different forms, distinguished by their features.
 Some forms of periodontitis include: